 When to Travel to Malaysia

 Malaysia has a generally hot, humid tropical climate.
-While it is technically possible to plan your Malaysia itinerary all year round, some periods are better than others for travel.
+While it is technically possible to plan your two week Malaysia itinerary all year round, some periods are better than others for travel.

 It should also be noted that Malaysia as a country is relatively large, and climates/temperatures can vary between the mainland and the Eastern part of the country (Borneo).